Gran Paradiso National Park: History

 In the early 19th century, due to hunting, the Alpine ibex survived in the Gran Paradiso and Vanoise area.
-Approximately 60 individual ibex survived, here.
+Approximately 60 individual ibex survived here.
 Ibex were intensively hunted, partly for sport, but also because their body parts were thought to have therapeutic properties: talismans were made from a small cross-shaped bone near the ibex's heart in order to protect against violent death.
 Due to the alarming decrease in the ibex population, Victor Emmanuel, soon to be King of Italy, declared the Royal Hunting Reserve of the Gran Paradiso in 1856.
 A protective guard was created for the ibex.
 Paths laid out for the ibex are still used today as part of 724 km of marked trails and mule tracks.

-In 1920 Victor Emmanuel II's grandson King Victor Emmanuel III donated the park's original 21 square kilometres (5,189 acres), and the park was established in 1922.
+In 1920, Victor Emmanuel II's grandson King Victor Emmanuel III donated the park's original 21 square kilometres (5,189 acres), and the park was established in 1922.
 It was Italy's first national park.
 There were approximately 3,000 ibex in the park when it was instituted.
 The institution of the park led to an increase in the ibex population, which reached 4,000 by 1933.
-In the following decade, despite the presence of the park, a worsening of the quality of surveillance under Fascist rule, poaching, and World War II led to a steady decrease of the ibex population.
-By 1945 only 419 remained.
+In the following decade, despite the presence of the park, a worsening of the quality of surveillance under Fascist rule, poaching and World War II led to a steady decrease in the ibex population.
+By 1945, only 419 remained.
 Their protection was re-established after the war, and there were 4,000 in the park in 2005.

 Geography

-The park is located in the Graian Alps in the regions of Piedmont (in the Metropolitan City of Turin) and Aosta Valley in north-west Italy.
+The park is located in the Graian Alps in the regions of Piedmont (in the Metropolitan City of Turin) and Aosta Valley in northwest Italy.
 It encompasses 703 km2 of alpine terrain.
 10% of the park's surface area is wooded.
 16.5% is used for agriculture and pasture, 24% is uncultivated, and 40% is classified as sterile.
 9.5% of the park's surface area is occupied by 57 glaciers.
 The park's mountains and valleys were sculpted by glaciers and streams.
 Altitudes in the park range from 800–4,061 m, with an average altitude of 2,000 m.
 Valley floors in the park are forested.
 There are alpine meadows at higher altitudes.
 There are rocks and glaciers at altitudes higher than the meadows.
 Gran Paradiso is the only mountain entirely within the boundaries of Italy that is over 4,000 m high.
 Mont Blanc and the Matterhorn can be seen from its summit.
 In 1860, John Cowell became the first person to reach the summit.
 To the west, the park shares a boundary with France's Vanoise National Park.
 They co-operate in managing the ibex population, which moves across their shared boundary seasonally.